Untitled Goose Game: An Indie Masterpiece – Review

 “Good day, and good art”

 That is when a game succeeds.
 The animation is also simple, but by no means, is it lazy.
 The characters portray a lot of emotion.
 You can’t even see their eyes, but you can feel the anger bursting out of their body and almost see the steam coming out of their ears.
 The characters all have their own little fun unique quirks all brought together by a central character plot.
 They despise the goose.
-When the animation can so accurately portray personalities without the use of any words in the game, it produces a beautiful imaginative narrative.
+When the animation can so accurately portray personalities without using any words in the game, it produces a beautiful, imaginative narrative.

 Untitled Goose Game features a dedicated honk button, which believe it or not, is useful.
 It is not the most extravagant thing, but it is definitely one of the most humorous useful features in gaming.
 I can not even begin to tell you how many times I used the honk button in this game.
 It is very useful to confuse people to give you just enough time to pull off a little thievery.
 It is easy to see this as a bit of a crutch which it admittedly is, but this also adds to the fun of the game.